gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 Kendras.
 Based on the recommendations of this committee the norms of the scheme were modified to make them more popular.

 {{< figure src="/images/essays/22 Gujarat, Kachchh, Banni 12.png" caption="Bhungas at Ludiya, Kachchh, Gujarat.
-The circular plan and lightweight thatch roof make for an ideal earthquake resistant design." width="100%" >}}
+The circular plan and lightweight thatch roof make for an ideal earthquake resistant design." width="100%" class="essay-image" >}}

 It may be mentioned that traditional vernacular design does not necessarily translate into appropriate, low cost, technology.
 The Chettiar mansions in the villages known as Chettinad